eriksywu/ruby_lint/README.md

 currently [Open Collective](https://opencollective.com/rubocop) is our preferred funding platform).

-If you're working in a company that's making significant use of RuboCop we'd appreciate it if you suggest to your company to become a RuboCop sponsor.
+If you're working in a company that's making significant use of Ruby Lint we'd appreciate it if you suggest to your company to become a Ruby Lint sponsor.

-You can support the development of RuboCop via
+You can support the development of Ruby Lint via [GitHub Sponsors](https://github.com/sponsors/bbatsov), [Patreon](https://www.patreon.com/bbatsov), [PayPal](https://paypal.me/bbatsov)
-[GitHub Sponsors](https://github.com/sponsors/bbatsov),
-[Patreon](https://www.patreon.com/bbatsov),
-[PayPal](https://paypal.me/bbatsov)